-Our interviewers are all physicians who have served on admissions committees and conducted actual medical school interviews.
+Our interviewers are all physicians who have served on admissions committees and have conducted actual medical school interviews.

 Over 90% of students that prepare with us receive acceptances to medical school.

-Feel more confident after their practice
+feel more confident after they practice with us

-Hours of interview prep conducted over 10 years
+hours of interview prep conducted over 10 years

-Dr. Mehta was an interviewer at University of Chicago Pritzker School of Medicine
+Dr. Mehta was an interviewer at University of Chicago Pritzker School of Medicine.

-Your interview is conducted via video conference with the ability to record the entire session
+Your interview is conducted via video conference with the ability to record the entire session.

-Learn how to improve with detailed, live suggestions
+Learn how to improve with detailed, live suggestions.

 Featured Advisor Profiles